pikepa/sail-sandy/README.md

 ## Status

 - Converting a wordpress site to Laravel Version 9
-- Deveoping the new landing page.
+- Developing the new landing page.